 git config --local --unset https.proxy

-- Connected to showing direct connection to the host
+- No Connected to proxy... line for the internal host

 git clone [email protected]:team/repo.git